Norost/nrfs/Specification/object_store.rst

 * Nonce: Random integer used for encryption [#]_.

-* Length: Length of the data in bytes.
+* Packed length: Length of the on-disk data in bytes.

+* Unpacked length: Length of the data in bytes when unpacked.

 * CAlg: The compression algorithm used on the data.